MITHaystack/science-casestudies/planetary/mars_exploration/README.md

 We welcome any further use of or contribution to this project.
 Any question or comment can be addressed to Guillaume Rongier ([grongier@mit.edu](mailto:grongier@mit.edu)) or Victor Pankratius ([pankrat@mit.edu](mailto:pankrat@mit.edu)).

-&#9888; The notebooks depend on the open-source Python package [Scikit Discovery](https://github.com/MITHaystack/scikit-discovery) developed at MIT Haystack Observatory.
+&#9888; The notebooks rely on the open-source Python package [Scikit Discovery](https://github.com/MITHaystack/scikit-discovery) developed at MIT Haystack Observatory.
 The code developed specifically for this work is more of an unoptimized prototype, and running all the notebooks takes a long time.
 Some of the input data are available in the folder *CaseStudyMars_Data*, the others must be downloaded as explained in the notebooks.

 ### Contributors